History of Lester Holt in Timeline

 Lester Holt

-Lester Holt is an American news anchor currently headlining NBC Nightly News, NBC Nightly News Kids Edition, and Dateline NBC.
-He became the permanent anchor of NBC Nightly News on June 18, 2015, after Brian Williams' demotion.
-Holt holds the distinction of being the first Black male solo anchor for a major network newscast, following in the footsteps of Max Robinson.
-His career highlights his prominence in broadcast journalism and his role as a leading figure in American news media.
+Lester Holt is an American news anchor, currently anchoring NBC Nightly News, NBC Nightly News Kids Edition, and Dateline NBC.
+He took over as the permanent anchor of NBC Nightly News on June 18, 2015, after Brian Williams' demotion.
+Notably, Holt is the first Black male solo anchor for a major network newscast, following in the path of Max Robinson, an ABC News evening co-anchor.

 1981: Hired as Reporter for WCBS-TV